ULL-ESIT-MII-CA-1718/tfa-KevMCh/README.md

 To use it you have to install the specific tools via npm (_npm install_) and the global _gulp pre-install_.
 Also, you have install the basic data in MongoDB, _gulp pre-install-db_.
 If you use _gulp pre-install_ you install the tools and the basic data.

-To initialited the databases you have the _gulp start_ command and to stop it _gulp stop_.
+To initialited the databases you have the _gulp start-mongo_ command and to stop it _gulp stop-mongo_.

+To start the server use this gulp task, _gulp start-app_

 ### Use